dedix-7/alx-low_level_programming/0x0B-malloc_free/README.md

 Those will come in the next project
 ## 0-create_array.c
 This file looks to create an array and initialize it with a specific character
+## 1-strdup.c
+Creates a copy of a string in a new address in memory and returns a pointer to the new address

+# Author
+Enoks